jmspit/dodo/src/DEVELOPER.md

 A keystore comrpises the private key and the (signed) certificate of the identity.
 It can be loaded with either dodo::network::TLSContext::loadPEMIdentity or dodo::network::TLSContext::loadPKCS12KeyStore.

+#### Server Name Indication

+[Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication) is a TLS extension that sends the client-intended target FQDN to allow the server to present the correct certificate - a certificate to which that target FQDN matches either the CN or one of the SANs.

+Currently, SNI sends the target FQDN unencrypted, which means intermediates know the destination (and can act upon it, such as censoring).
+SNI seems to be required only by a minority of HTTPS servers, and due to its downsides,

+SNI is enabled only if explicitly specified in the dodo::network::TLSContext::TLSContext constructor.

 ### Setup Certification Authority